Kentucky

 Sports betting & gambling legislation in KY

-The legal gambling age in Kentucky is 18.
+Kentucky's legal gambling age is 18.
 However, most sportsbook operators still require bettors to be at least 21 years old.
 The state has long had a legal gambling age of 18, which is the required age to bet on horse races and do anything lottery-related, but operators have the choice to enforce a minimum gambling age of 21.

 Currently, four mobile operators have their legal age set at 21, while three operators, including DraftKings, are keeping it at 18.
-While all mobile sportsbook operators are partnered with racetracks all over the state, residents do not need to be on location to create an account, as remote registration is fully available in KY.
+All mobile sportsbook operators are partnered with racetracks throughout the state, so residents do not need to be on location to create an account.
+Remote registration is fully available in KY.

 The Kentucky Horse Racing Commission enforces all of the aforementioned rules and regulations.
 Outside of those regulations, one of the biggest things for Kentucky bettors to be aware of is the tax rate, which is currently set at 6% of all winnings.